taituo/talktomegoose/docs/operations/getting_started.md

    (or `git pull` inside the existing checkout).
 2. Run `make bootstrap` **once per machine** to install tmux, Node 20, pnpm, and Astro.
 3. Run `make venv` **only if** you plan to use the optional FastAPI template; it creates or refreshes `.venv/` directly.
-4. Run `make clone-template` to clone or update the shared `talktomegoose_test/` playground repository.
+4. Run `make clone-template` to clone or update the shared `talktomegoose_test/` playground repository (or let `make mission-all` handle the full sequence).

 ## 2. Launch Mission Control
 1. Start the tmux layout: `make mission-control` (alias: `make tmux`).